SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageLookup.md

 1. The lookup starts in the **class** of the **receiver**.
 1. If the method is defined in that class (i.e., if the method is defined in the method dictionary), it is returned.
 1. Otherwise the search continues in the superclass of the currently explored class.
-1. If no method is found and there is no superclass to explore (if we are in the class `Object`), this is an error (i.e., the method is not defined).
+1. If no method is found and there is no superclass to explore (if we are in the class `Object`), this is an error (i.e., the method is not defined) *@fig:LookupNoError@*.

 ![Looking for a method is a two-step process: first, go to the class of receiver then follow inheritance. % width=58&label=fig:LookupNoError](figures/Ref-LookupNoError.pdf)